Last Updated on 2026-06-16 by Daev Roehr

 EQ:

-– Many were cut with no treble boost, so the later “RIAA standard” roll-off makes them very murky sounding indeed.
+Many early electric 78’s were cut with turnover but no treble boost, so the later “RIAA standard” roll-off makes them very murky sounding indeed.
+And some had both.
+Ugh.

 EQ: